 - Kappa Crucis Cluster (NGC 4755, Caldwell 94, Herschel's Jewel Box/"The Jewel Box")

-The Crux is one of the 88 official constellations, located on the southern sky, bordering two constellations - Centaurus and Musca.
+The Crux is one of the 88 official constellations, located in the southern sky, bordering Centaurus and Musca.

 Amerigo Vespucci is considered to be the modern discoverer of the Southern Cross.
 He carried it on his maps during his expedition to South America in 1501.